Nsustain/.github/profile/README.md

 make [CodersForEarth.com](https://codersforearth.com)

-We documented each step from ground-up, hoping that you can replicate it relatively easily if you'd like to make another website based on our website, or become a contributor to maintaining our website.
+We documented each step from ground-up, so that you can replicate it relatively easily if you'd like to make another website based on our website or become a contributor to maintaining our website.

 <br>